harshagamidi1994/harsha_datascience/README.md

 jupyter notebook trail.ipynb

 # data
-We are coindering the sensor fault detection.csv this project
+We are coindering the sensor fault detection.csv for this project